Ruriko Noguchi

 Ruriko Noguchi (野口 瑠璃子, Noguchi Ruriko) is a Japanese voice actress from Fukuoka Prefecture who is affiliated with Arts Vision.
 She played her first main role in 2020 as Sally in Bofuri.
-Her other voice acting roles include Nozomi Nakamura in Tamayomi, Reika Kobato in Deep Insanity: The Lost Child, and Hiyori Hayama in Extreme Hearts.
+Her other voice acting roles include Nozomi Nakamura in Tamayomi, Reika Kobato in Deep Insanity: The Lost Child, Hiyori Hayama in Extreme Hearts and Ichika Hoshino in Hatsune Miku: Colorful Stage!.